 Mail Across America - Mail a Postcard or Letter Daily

 BACKGROUND: The U.S. Postal Service (USPS) started out as the Post Office, and its basic role is provided for in our Constitution.
 USPS is supported by its customers when they buy stamps and use its services; generally not by taxes.
-USPS plays a vital role in the lives of many - especially the elderly, people with poor internet service, employees in the mailing industry, and folks who like the sensation of mailing and receiving mail.
+USPS plays a vital role in the lives of many - especially the elderly, people with poor internet service, employees in the mailing industry, many small businesses (including booksellers) and folks who like the sensation of mailing and receiving mail.
 Many people still pay their bills by mail and send greeting cards and letters to family and friends.
-USPS is in financial trouble and may cease to operate by this Fall if we do nothing.
+USPS is in financial trouble and may cease to operate soon if we do nothing.

 ~ There are many reasons to write your U.S. Senators and Representatives.
 See links for their addresses near the bottom of our "Vote by Mail" page.